Doraemon: Nobita and the Knights on Dinosaurs: Plot

-While riding a Dinosaur, Nobita is accidentally taken to the forbidden building, where he finds a large ship and overhears plans to get surface of Earth back from mammals.
-Nobita comes back to warn everyone and they run away.
-While attempting to flee from Banhou's ship, they get caught by Kappas where they are nearly killed, but Banhou's ship comes and saves them.
+While riding on a dinosaur, Nobita is accidentally taken to the forbidden building, where he finds a large ship and overhears plans to get the surface of Earth back from the mammals.
+Nobita returns to warn everyone and they run away.
+While attempting to flee from Banhou's ship, they get caught by the Kappas where they are nearly killed, but Banhou's ship comes in and saves them.

 The ship turns out to be a time machine which takes them to the Cretaceous era.
 Revealing that the underworld people thought extraterrestrials were responsible for extinction of dinosaurs.
 Nobita and everyone again flee from ship and make a camp near the ship.
 Shizuka spots a comet approaching since they came there.
 Knights attack their base while the comet which they realize is the asteroid which killed off most of the dinosaurs hits earth causing a huge tsunami.

-The knights rush to the ship which is able to hide underground, while Doraemon blasts a tunnel underground to hide from Tsunami.
+The knights rush over to the ship, which is able to hide underground, while Doraemon blasts a tunnel underground to hide from Tsunami.
 They realize that they made the same large rectangular place which is the size of the island of Hokkaido as seen in the map of the underworld.
 After the water is no longer above them, all of them come out and go back to the surface.
-Doraemon explains that the asteroid caused the death of the majority of plants and plankton.
-Animals which are dependent on plants and other animals suffered while mammals hibernated to remain alive.
-The underworld people then think it was God's that Dinosaurs became extinct.
-Doraemon then helps them to make the underground world they reside in and to take all remaining Dinosaurs there.
+Doraemon explains that the asteroid caused the death of the majority of the plants and plankton.
+Animals which are dependent on plants and other animals suffered while mammals hibernated to stay alive.
+The underworld people then think it was Gods that caused dinosaurs to become extinct.
+Doraemon then helps to make the underground world they reside in and to take all of the remaining dinosaurs there.

-The film ends with the main characters being treated as heroes and sent to the surface without erasing their memories and their stuff stuck underground being sent back to them.
+The film ends with the main characters being treated as heroes and sent back to the surface without having their memories erased and their stuff that was stuck underground being sent back to them each, with Nobita's mother Tamako coming across several of Nobita's tests with 0 scores on them and chases after her son and Doraemon.
+The tests end up falling out of her hands and both Doraemon and Nobita run after them as they fly into the sky.